GeoffMahugu/js-dynamic-programming/DataStructures.readme.md

 ### Hash Table
+An abstruct data structure that stores keys of dictionaries in an array.

 **Hash function:** takes all keys for a given dictionary and strategically maps them to a certain index location in an array to be retrieved easily.